-Bob became Executive Director of the PBLWorks on June 1, 2015.
-Before taking the helm at PBLWorks, he was the co-founder of Envision Education and served as its CEO and Chief of Innovation until 2015.
+Bob became CEO of PBLWorks on June 1, 2015.
+Before taking the helm at PBLWorks, he was the co-founder of Envision Education and served as its CEO and Chief of Innovation.
 Under Bob’s leadership, Envision Education put into practice a highly successful redesign model that has opened a path to college and college retention for underserved urban students at Envision’s three Bay Area arts and technology high schools.

-Previously, as a teacher Bob founded Academy X, an award-winning leadership and humanities program at Sir Francis Drake High School in San Anselmo, California.
-In 1999, Drake High was named one of thirteen New American High Schools by U.S. Secretary of Education Richard Riley.
+As a teacher, Bob founded Academy X, an award-winning leadership and humanities program at Sir Francis Drake High School in San Anselmo, California.
+In 1999, Drake High was named one of 13 New American High Schools by U.S. Secretary of Education Richard Riley.
 In 2000, the school was featured on the cover of U.S. News & World Report as an example of successful high school reform.

 Bob was the first in his family to receive a four-year college degree, obtaining a BA from St. Mary’s College and an MA in education from San Francisco State University.
 When he is not spending time with his family in San Rafael, CA, he is stand-up paddling, riding his bike, and playing rugby.